alifsemi/alif_conductor-demo/Conductor-Tool.md

 ![alt text](docs/hp_sram.png)

 #### Memory Stitching

+NOTE!
+Only applicable with Devkit-7 and AppKit-e7.
+DevKit-e8 has linear SRAMs by default.

 Memory stitching in the context of ARM architecture refers to a technique used to optimize the utilization and management of memory in a system.
 This process involves combining multiple smaller memory regions into a larger, contiguous memory space.
 This can be particularly useful in embedded systems and applications where memory resources are limited and need to be used efficiently.